nelsonning/cybersecurity/README.md

 Only the Jumpbox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 99.244.0.0/16

-Machines within the network can only be accessed by SSH.
+Machines within the network can only be accessed by SSH (Port 22).
 - User with 99.244.3.5 IP can connect to the Jumpbox
 - Jumpbox to Web-1
 - Jumpbox to Web-2